 For more information: National Security section of Northeast Ocean Plan

 The Commercial Fishing theme is intended to characterize commercial fishing activity from a regional perspective.
-The theme includes two subthemes: Vessel Activity and Management Areas.
+The theme includes two subthemes: Vessel Activity and Communities at Sea.
 Data on recreational fishing are provided in the Recreation theme.

 Vessel Activity: The Vessel Activity maps depict the areas where vessels operate in certain federally managed fisheries: multispecies, monkfish, herring, scallop, surfclam/ocean quahog, squid, and mackerel.
 The maps are derived from Vessel Monitoring System (VMS) data maintained by the NOAA National Marine Fisheries Service (NMFS) and are the result of extensive engagement with the commercial fishing sector, fishery managers, and scientists in the region.
 The maps provide options for viewing the relative density of vessels operating in each fishery over defined periods of time.
 For each fishery, there are also maps that use speed thresholds (less than 4 or 5 knots depending on fishery) to differentiate fishing activity from vessel transit.
 A lack of VMS data in a given location does not mean no fishing occurs there.
 Some vessels in the fisheries listed above do not have VMS reporting requirements, and many other fisheries are not represented by VMS data, such as bluefin tuna, bluefish, black sea bass, dogfish, fluke, lobster, red crab, scup, skate, and tilefish.